 Grant in 2015

-EdXact SA specializes in developing and marketing electronic design automation tools specifically for physical verification applications within the microelectronics and semiconductor industries.
-Founded in 2004 and headquartered in Voiron, France, the company offers a suite of software solutions aimed at complex integrated circuit (IC) and system-on-chip (SOC) designs.
-Its key products include JIVARO, which focuses on reducing parasitic networks in IC nanometer designs; COMANCHE, designed for analyzing large parasitic networks; and VRFJ, which enhances inductor model netlist reduction while significantly decreasing RFIC non-linear simulation times.
-EdXact maintains a strategic partnership with MediaTek and has established sales offices across Europe, Japan, Korea, Israel, India, and Taiwan.
-As of 2016, EdXact operates as a subsidiary of InfiniScale S.A.
+EdXact SA is a company that develops and markets electronic design automation tools specifically for physical verification applications in the microelectronics and semiconductor industries.
+Founded in 2004 and headquartered in Voiron, France, EdXact offers a range of software solutions designed for complex integrated circuit (IC) and system-on-chip (SOC) designs.
+Its notable products include JIVARO, which focuses on reducing parasitic networks in IC nanometer designs; COMANCHE, which assists in exploring and analyzing large parasitic networks; and VRFJ, aimed at optimizing inductor model netlist reduction and improving RFIC non-linear simulation times.
+The company maintains a strategic partnership with MediaTek and has established sales offices across Europe, Japan, Korea, Israel, India, and Taiwan.
+As of June 2016, EdXact operates as a subsidiary of InfiniScale S.A.

 Kanichi Research Services